allebone/help.omni.af.mil/docs/PEX/StanEval.md

 * _New_ - Create a new eval criteria file.
 * _Open_ - Open an eval criteria file stored locally.
 * _Save_ - Save the eval criteria you are working on as an .evalcrit file.
-This saves as a file on your coputer but it is not saved in PEX.
+This saves as a file on your computer but it is not saved in PEX.
 * _Apply_ - Apply the eval criteria you are working to a squadron, MDS and crew position.
 * _Add Section_ - A grouping of grading areas.
 It does not have criteria or receive a grade.
      * _Add Subsection_ - A sub-group of a section.
 It does not have criteria or receive a grade.